 Important: To publish updates, work with your account owner to decide which of the following permissions you need:

-- Release to production, exclude devices, and use app signing by Google Play
+- Release to production, exclude devices, and use Play App Signing

 - Release apps to testing tracks